belkop-ghb/k8s/README.md

 ## Recomended

-* WinSCP or similar software on your local computer - will be used to edit template file in an graphical editor (Notepad++ for example) instead of your console
+* WinSCP or similar software on your local computer - will be used to edit template file in a graphical editor (Notepad++ for example) instead of linux console

+* Two displays - one for watching, second for working

 ## Application